The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: a person with a large penis.
+Definitions include: what a person is wearing; "outfit".

 How common is this slang?